 5. One Minute French

 Yes, you can learn so much French with so little material.
-These short, sharp lessons pack in quite a bit of good information for the French beginner.
+These short, sharp online French lessons pack in quite a bit of good information for the beginner.
 Teacher Pierre-Benoit takes the listener through enough French language basics to help them converse during a vacation or business trip.
-They may be called ‘One Minute French’ but each French language podcast lasts for two to four minutes.
+They may be called ‘One Minute French’ but each online French language podcast lasts for two to four minutes.